togarashimayo/togarashimayo.github.io/content/writings/munchi.md

 ## 2024-06-22

-* *"Neues Bayern Haus" (ie. "\<New Bavaria Haus>") is what I refer to Old Bavaria Haus's current state in front of Amelie, as we're quite familiar with the building owners' background.*
+* *"Neues Bayern Haus" (ie. "\<New Bavaria Haus>") is what I refer to Old Bavaria Haus's current state in front of Amelie, Mira, and Zerogouki, as we're quite familiar with the building owners' background.*
 * *I picked up everything from Amelie's residence in Coquitlam, rather than her commissary kitchen.*
 * *I am heading to Germany between late September and early-mid October.*
+* *The "bulk order" were two large bags' worth of pretzels for Jesse and Christine's wedding.*

 **One-liner:** Not your school cafeteria or mall’s topped pretzels, plus a side of what Amelie's up to next after the Old Bavaria Haus agreement collapsed last March.